-(in thousands) A Anniversary Payment Contingent Consideration Fair value as of December 31, 2016 \$ (88,001) \$ (42,650) Total net change in fair value for the period (999) 650 Settlement of financial instrument 89,000 Fair value as of December 31, 2017 \$ \$ (42,000)
+(in thousands) Contingent Consideration Fair value as of December 31, 2017 \$ (42,000) Financial instruments purchased (1,560) Total net change in fair value for the period 41,631 Settlement of financial instrument 858 Fair value as of December 31, 2018 \$ (1,071)

-The fair value of the contingent consideration was determined using an income approach derived from the Noden Products (as defined in Note 21 below) revenue estimates and a probability assessment with respect to the likelihood of achieving (a) the level of net sales or (b) generic product launch that would trigger the milestone payments.
+The fair value of the contingent consideration was determined using an income approach derived from the revenue estimates and a probability assessment with respect to the likelihood of (a) achieving predetermined levels of net sales or (b) the launch of a generic version of aliskiren by a third party that would trigger the milestone payments to Novartis under the Noden Purchase Agreement.
 The key assumptions in determining the fair value are the discount rate and the probability assigned to the potential milestones being achieved.
-The fair value of the contingent consideration is remeasured each reporting period, with changes in fair value recorded in the Consolidated Statements of Income.
-The change in fair value of the contingent consideration during the year ending December 31, 2017 is due primarily to the passage of time and a reduction in probability to achieve the generic milestone payments as determined during the current period.
+The fair value of the contingent consideration is remeasured each reporting period, with changes in fair value recorded in the Consolidated Statements of Operations.
+The significant decline in fair value of the contingent consideration during the year ending December 31, 2018 is due primarily to the increased probability of a third-party generic entry prior to the milestone date under the Noden Purchase Agreement and the change in fair value and partial settlement of the contingent and conversion consideration acquired as part of the assets acquired by LENSAR from Precision Eye Services ("PES"), as described in Note 12, Asset Acquisition.